-- Recipe is committed to migrating significant portions of its computing infrastructure and data centres to public cloud platforms in order to take advantage of the significant increase in performance, cost advantage and speed of innovation they provide.
-Recipe is modernizing its analytic capabilities by transforming its traditional data warehouses to cloud-based big data platforms capable of performing real-time analytics on multi-terabyte datasets. - Know-How and Operational Discipline: - Recipe's senior management team, with its extensive retail and restaurant knowledge and experience, is responsible for strategic direction and operational support for Recipe's brands and restaurants; - Recipe's brands share information and best practices gained from experience across Recipe's portfolio; - Recipe provides centralized training, audit and review processes to ensure quality control and consistency across restaurants; highly-trained front-line associates are fundamental to providing a high quality guest experience as these individuals represent both the particular restaurant and the brand to each guest; and - Recipe provides tools and resources for managing labour and monitoring performance.
+- Recipe has migrated the majority of its computing infrastructure and data centres to public cloud platforms in order to take advantage of the significant increase in performance, cost advantage and speed of innovation they provide.
+Leveraging cloud infrastructure and cloud data warehouses, Recipe is modernizing its analytic capabilities and has transformed its traditional on-premise data warehouses to cloud-based big data platforms capable of performing real-time analytics and machine learning on multi-terabyte datasets. - Know-How and Operational Discipline: - Recipe's senior management team, with its extensive retail and restaurant knowledge and experience, is responsible for strategic direction and operational support for Recipe's brands and restaurants:

+- Recipe's brands share information and best practices gained from experience across Recipe's portfolio; - Recipe provides centralized training, audit and review processes to ensure quality control and consistency across restaurants; highly-trained front-line associates are fundamental to providing a high quality guest experience as these individuals represent both the particular restaurant and the brand to each guest; and - Recipe provides tools and resources for managing labour and monitoring performance.